Rate-Independent Computation in Continuous Chemical Reaction Networks: Introduction

 \subsection{Related Works}

 An earlier conference version of this paper appeared as~\cite{CheDotSol14}.
 Besides replacing a number of informal arguments with rigorous proofs, this journal version also expands and generalizes the results of the conference version.
 For example, we introduce new machinery for representing and manipulating trajectories as linear objects (piecewise linear paths).
-For the constructive part, this version also generalizes Lemma 3.4 of \cite{CheDotSol14} (in addition to correcting its proof) by introducing feedforward CRNs and proving that correct computation in our setting implies mass-action convergence for any CRNs in this class (Lemma~\ref{lem:mass-action-convergence-stable-computation}).
+We also define a broad class of rate laws, formalized by Definition~\ref{defn:valid-rate-schedule}, which captures mass-action kinetics and all other known rate laws such as Michaelis-Menten and Hill-function kinetics, and prove that our definition of reachability is as general as any in this class.
+For the constructive part, this version also generalizes Lemma 3.4 of \cite{CheDotSol14} (in addition to correcting its proof) by introducing feedforward CRNs and proving that correct computation in our setting implies convergence under any ``reasonable'' rate law (one that produces a \emph{fair} schedule of rates; \cref{defn:fair-rate-schedule}) for any feedforward CRN (\cref{lem:fair-rate-schedule-converges}).

+The relationship between the discrete and continuous CRN models is a complex and much studied one in the natural sciences~\cite{samoilov2006deviant}.
 The computational abilities of discrete CRNs have been investigated more thoroughly than of continuous CRNs, and have been shown to have a surprisingly rich computational structure.
-Of most relevance here is the work in the discrete setting showing that the class of functions that can be computed depends strongly on whether the computation must be deterministic (guaranteed to be correct), or just likely to be correct.
-While Turing universal computation is possible with an arbitrarily small, non-zero probability of error over all time~\cite{SolCooWinBru08}, forbidding error altogether limits the computational power severely: Error-free computation by stochastic CRNs is limited to semilinear predicates and functions~\cite{AngluinAE06,CheDotSol13}.
-(Intuitively, semilinear functions are expressible as a finite union of affine functions, with ``simple, periodic'' domains of each affine function~\cite{CheDotSol13}.)
+Of most relevance here is the work in the discrete setting showing that the class of functions that can be computed depends strongly on whether the computation must be correct, or just likely to be correct (under the usual stochastic kinetics)---which is the discrete version of the distinction between rate-independent and rate-dependent computation.
+While Turing universal computation is possible with an arbitrarily small, non-zero probability of error over all time~\cite{SolCooWinBru08}, forbidding error altogether limits the computational power: Error-free computation by stochastic CRNs is limited to semilinear predicates and functions~\cite{angluin2006passivelymobile,CheDotSolNaCo14}.
+(Intuitively, semilinear functions are expressible as a finite union of affine functions, with ``simple, periodic'' domains of each affine function~\cite{CheDotSolNaCo14}.)
+The study of error-free computation in discrete CRNs is heavily based on the results first developed for a model of distributed computing called population protocols~\cite{angluin2006passivelymobile,aspnes2007introduction}.
+We formally refer to our notion of rate-independent computation as \emph{stable computation} in direct reference to the analogous notion in population protocols.